-A Sinking Fund is a type of strategic savings pot where you put aside a set amount of money each month towards a specific goal.
-Sinking Funds are designated savings pots for planned or predicted expenses, by anticipating and planning for these expenses and spreading the cost over a longer period of time it makes much less of a dent in our budgets month to month.
+A Sinking Fund is defined as ‘a type of strategic savings pot where you put aside a set amount of money each month towards a specific goal’ so in other words, Sinking Funds are designated savings pots for planned or predicted expenses, by anticipating and planning for these expenses and spreading the cost over a longer period of time it makes much less of a dent in our budgets month to month.

 Sinking funds help us to not only plan for the future, be that a planned ‘want’ of something like home renovations or an unplanned ‘need’ to replace a tyre on the car, but they also help to lose any guilt associated with large purchases – if you’ve set a goal to save up for a certain big purchase and have saved for it over time, then when it comes to buying that item, there is no stress or worry because you know you have the money sitting there ready to be used.

 …Why is it called a Sinking Fund?

 There are two answers to this – traditionally, if we were talking from a strict financial/banking POV a sinking fund is ‘a fund established by an economic entity by setting aside revenue over a period of time to fund a future capital expense, or repayment of a long-term debt’

 But in the debt-free community, it’s generally accepted that it’s called a ‘sinking fund’ because when you have them it stops random unexpected expenses ‘sinking’ your budget!

 Why you need Sinking Funds

 Why do we need sinking funds?
 Well, to put it plainly, Life happens!

 Notice we didn’t say sh!t happens, it’s important to realise there are two sides as to why we do this strategic saving – sinking funds aren’t only there to cover bad expenses they help us with the good expenses too.

 The Good – Weddings/Babys/Home Renovations/Holidays